Last updated on September 30th, 2023 at 10:44 am

 Yet, this man who can’t walk from the beach to his Miami apartment without causing a sensation isn’t even in a relationship when the film opens.
 Stephen’s idea of romance is more spiritual than steamy.
 His worry that he may never meet his “twin flame” is a quandary that is quite real for him, if quite perplexing to most of the rest of us.

-The somewhat ambiguously named author Gill Sanderson, who has legions of devoted readers across the world, is actually Roger, a pensioner writing from a trailer park in England’s Lake District.
+The somewhat ambiguously named author Gill Sanderson, who has legions of devoted readers worldwide, is Roger, a pensioner writing from a trailer park in England’s Lake District.

-At first glance, it’s a bit of a laugh, of course, but Roger quickly displays pride in craftsmanship and affection for his readers that dispel any sense of exploitation.
+At first glance, it’s a bit of a laugh, but Roger quickly displays pride in craftsmanship and affection for his readers to dispel any sense of exploitation.
 He may have the objectivity of the formula writer who understands his formula (“Could you have a red-headed hero?
 Never done one, never will,” he says), but his fictional characters somehow get under his skin.

 “At night, you know, when you go to bed, you put your characters almost to bed,” Roger says.
 “They’re still in your mind, and you give them not a good night kiss, but a sort of little pat on the head: ‘Yes, we’ve done a good job today, the three or the four of us and it’ll carry on tomorrow.’
 I love happy endings.
 There’s nothing wrong with a happy ending.”

-Guilty Pleasures is a delightful and touching discovery of the depths of human emotion in what may at first seem the cultural shallows.
+Guilty Pleasures is a delightful and touching discovery of the depths of human emotion in what may initially seem the cultural shallows.

 The success of romance novels, with credit to the people who produce and market them, seems to stem from the power of the ideal of true love and its pull on the human heart.

-Romantic novels, despite their formulaic quality, may be more authentic expressions of human nature than more “literary” tomes.
+Despite their formulaic quality, Romantic novels may be more authentic expressions of human nature than more “literary” tomes.

 “After breaking up with the boyfriend I’d had since I was 17, I was left with some big questions about love,” says director Moggan.
 “And I came across an article stating that every four seconds a romance novel published by Harlequin or its British counterpart, Mills & Boon, is sold somewhere in the world.”